-YEAR IV AY 2022-2023
+YEAR IV

 The Year IV program is intended to allow students to round out their clinical training experience while exploring different specialties as career options.
 The Year IV program begins with a 1-week wellness course (MED MED WEL).
-The Year IV program includes three required 4-week experiences: one in Population Health/Community Medicine, one 4-week required elective in Critical Care (MICU, PICU, STICU, NICU, CVICU), Emergency Medicine, or Geriatric/Palliative Medicine, and a 4-week Sub-Internship.
-The Sub-Internship and Emergency Medicine required elective requirements may be achieved at a non-MUSM teaching facility if the away rotation meets the requirements of the equivalent MUSM course.
+The Year IV program includes three required 4-week experiences; one in Population Health (POH 900), one 4-week required elective in Critical Care, Emergency Medicine, or Geriatric/Palliative Medicine, and a 4-week Sub-Internship.
+The Sub-Internship and Required Elective requirements may be achieved at a non-MUSM teaching facility if the away rotation meets the requirements of the equivalent MUSM course.
 Students are required to complete a minimum of 20 weeks of elective courses for credit.
-Students must complete a minimum of 12 weeks of elective courses that have significant patient contact/patient care responsibilities (PCR) of which at least four (4) must be MUSM-sponsored electives with PCR.
-No more than 12 weeks in one sub-specialty will be credited towards the 16 weeks of elective time needed for graduation.
-Unscheduled time (weeks of vacation time) is provided for residency interviews, vacation and personal time.
+Students must complete a minimum of 12 weeks of elective courses that have significant patient contact/ patient care responsibilities (PCR) of which at least four (4) must be MUSM-sponsored elective time needed for graduation.
+If a student has completed the required elective or sub-internship Year III, the student may select an additional 4-week PCR elective in lieu of repeating these requirements in Year IV.
+Unscheduled time (8 weeks of discretionary time) is provided for residency interviews, vacation and personal time.

 In addition, there is a Medical Ethics paper required of senior students.
-The senior year is completed after the successful completion of a one (1) credit hour Capstone course designed to prepare the senior student for their entry into their Internship Year.
-A comparable 1-week boot camp course can substitute for the capstone course.
+The senior year is completed after the successful completion of a one credit hour Capstone course designed to prepare the senior student for their entry into their Internship Year.
+A comparable 1-week clinical skills boot camp course can substitute for the Capstone course.

-USMLE STEP 1
+USMLE STEP 1 PASS REQUIRED TO ENTER YEAR III